alexwlchan/alexwlchan.net/src/_articles/2018/2018-12-23-iterating-in-fixed-size-chunks.md

 ---
+layout: article
 date: 2018-12-23 22:39:38 +00:00
-layout: post
+title: Iterating in fixed-size chunks in Python
 summary: A snippet for iterating over an arbitrary iterable in chunks, and returning a smaller chunk if the boundaries don't line up.
-tags:
-  - python
-title: Iterating in fixed-size chunks in Python
-old_syntax_highlighting: true
+topic: Python
 ---

 Here's a fairly common problem I have: I have an iterable, and I want to go through it in "chunks".